wavemaker/docs/learn/how-tos/adding-ui-for-api-server-side-pagination.md

 ## JMES Library

-Pagination controls can be sent both as the body of an HTTP Request or an HTTP Header.
-The following example shows how to send these in an HTTP header.

 :::note
 When providing values for keys to the input and output parameters, you must follow JMES guidelines.
 :::